yuthimreddy/ds3022-data-project-1-hva4zb/README.md

 5. Remove any trips lasting more than 1 day in length (86400 seconds).

-Complete the `clean.py` script to perform these steps and to check/verify that these conditions no longer exist in either the YELLOW or GREEN trip tables in your DuckDB database.
+Complete the `clean.py` script to perform these steps and to check/verify that these conditions no longer exist in either the YELLOW or GREEN trip tables within your DuckDB database.

 ## Transform